instructlab/taxonomy/README.md

 ## Ways to Contribute
-You can contribute your to the taxonomy in the following:
+You can contribute to the taxonomy in the following:
 - Adding new examples to existing leaf nodes:
     - Go to the corresponding leaf node / end of the branch and modify the yaml
     - Add new examples to the qna.yaml files as a new entry to the list